Queen Margrethe and Crown Princess Mary of Denmark in the Traditional Clothing of Greenland

 The traditional outfits consist of anoraks with huge collars made entirely from beads.
 The bright collars are made of beads in several different colors, forming a pattern.
 Each pattern is unique to a person’s family.
 Patterns are passed down through the generations.
 According to Greenland.com, the use of beads came from European visitors in the 17th and 18th centuries.
 The Europeans also introduced silks to Greenland, and the anorak is typically made of silk.
 All of the beading and sewing of the outfits is done entirely by hand.

-Tagged Crown Princess Mary, Fashion, Greenland, Margrethe II, National Costume, Official Visit.
+Tagged Crown Princess Mary of Denmark, Fashion, Greenland, Margrethe II of Denmark, National Costume.